Killing of Jean Charles de Menezes: Clothing

 With regard to his dress on the day of the shooting The Observer reported that he was dressed in "baseball cap, blue fleece and baggy trousers".
 Mark Whitby, a witness to the shooting, told Reuters that he observed Menezes wearing a large winter coat, which "looked out of place".
 Vivien Figueiredo, a cousin of Menezes, was later told by police that Menezes was wearing a denim jacket on the day of the shooting.
 Anthony Larkin, another eyewitness, told the BBC that Menezes appeared to be wearing a "bomb belt with wires coming out".

 Based on these eyewitness reports, press speculation at the time said that wearing such heavy clothing raised suspicions that Menezes was hiding explosives underneath, and was therefore a potential suicide bomber.
-At the time of the shooting, the temperature in London (at a Heathrow Airport weather station) was about 17 °C (62 °F).
+At the time of the shooting, the temperature in London (at a Heathrow Airport weather station) was about 17 C.

 No device resembling a bomb belt was reported as found.
 Menezes was also not carrying a tool bag, since he had left it with his colleague the previous evening.
 According to the report on leaked IPCC documents, Menezes was wearing a pair of jeans and a light denim jacket.
 This was confirmed by a photo of his body on the floor of the carriage after the shooting.